ManuelMahringer/GameDevProject/README.md

 3. When all clients are connected the host may start start via the "START GAME" button".
 (The amount of connected players is visible in the lobby UI)

-Maps have to be located in a folder called "Maps", that is located in the same directory as directory the `GuerrasDeCubos.exe`, in order for the game to find them.
+Maps have to be located in a folder called "Maps", that is located in the same directory as directory the `Guerras De Cubos.exe`, in order for the game to find them.
 Every map itself is stored in its own folder.
 For example, we have a map called "Default", so it is stored like the following: `./Maps/Default/`.
 The `Default` folder would then contain all the chunk files of the map.

 *Attention:* The IP adress of the Host as well as the adress of the clients to connect to is set to 127.0.0.1 to unconditionally support local testing.